elephantscale/es-training-new/data-analysis-python/slides/PYTHON-Text-Spacy.md

 ## Serialization

- * Used for saving modified pipeline, vocab, vectors, entites and models
+ * Used for saving modified pipeline, vocab, vectors, entities and models

  * Supports pickle protocol